 As per the recent data shared by the government of India, merchandise exports from India hit a record high of $35.2 billion in July 2021 — the highest-ever monthly figure ever in the country’s history.
 It is an increase of 47.91% over the US$23.78 billion in July 2020 and an increase of over 34% over the US$26.23 billion in 2019.
 This is expected to double up by 2025, as per our commerce ministry!

-However, going global comes with its own set of challenges, the biggest one being ensuring a safe and secure way of cross border payment collection.
+However, going global comes with its own set of challenges, the biggest one being ensuring a safe and secure way of international payments collection.
 If you are a global business, looking for a solution to help you overcome security challenges, you have landed at the right place!

-We at Razorpay recently launched the Address Verification System (AVS) for cross border businesses, becoming the first Indian payment solution to introduce this feature!
-The aim is to provide a best-in-class cross border payment experience to the businesses in India.
+We at Razorpay recently launched the Address Verification System (AVS) for international businesses, becoming the first Indian payment solution to introduce this feature!
+The aim is to provide a best-in-class international payment experience to the businesses in India.

 In this blog, we will cover: